 CURRENT AND UPCOMING PROJECTS:

-Stage design for childrens play based on the classic stories by Astrid Lindgren.
+Stage design for childrens play based on books by Icelandic author Kristín Helga Gunnarsdóttir.

 Director: Þórunn Arna Kristjánsdóttir.

-In her ongoing collaboration with choreographer Katrín Gunnarsdóttir Eva explores the development of ideas from one performance to another.
+In 2015 Eva started working with choreographer Katrín Gunnarsdóttir.
+Through their collaboration Eva has been able to explore the development of ideas and visual elements from one performance to another.
 Together they have created a body of work that explores softness, sensitivity, ever-changing movement and the integration of bodies with their environment.
 In their creative process the visual and the choreographical influence each other and are allowed to develop simultaneously to the point where one would not exist without the other.
-In their most recent performance they experiment with shedding the time constraint and strructure of the theatre environment, creating a durational dance performance in the context of fine art and the gallery.
+In their most recent performance, ALDA, they experiment with shedding the time constraint and structure of the theatre environment, creating a durational dance performance in the context of fine art and the gallery.